Resonanz/Code-Snippets/README.md

     * pip list package

 ### Setting up a Python PyQt development environment
+* Download official Python installer and install into
-* install Python into C:\PythonX.X (not the hideous long path suggested by the installer)
+    * WINDOWS: C:\PythonX.X (not the hideous long path suggested by the installer)
+    * MAC/LINUX: ???
     * Make sure the installer adds the folder above to the path

 * Create environments to work in.
 Use the following to create an environment inside folder_name: